353 (number)

 353 (three hundred [and] fifty-three) is the natural number following 352 and preceding 354.
-It is a prime number.

 In mathematics

 353 is the 71st prime number, a palindromic prime, an irregular prime, a super-prime, a Chen prime, a Proth prime, and an Eisenstein prime.

 In connection with Euler's sum of powers conjecture, 353 is the smallest number whose 4th power is equal to the sum of four other 4th powers, as discovered by R. Norrie in 1911: